2. Cheese

 To turn cows, who are sensitive and caring mothers, into milk machines requires regular cruelty.

 Unwanted male dairy calves, sometimes called "Bobby" calves, are often funnelled into the veal trade.
-Female calves also can be destined for this fate if a farm has more than it needs to reproduce their herd, or if market conditions make it especially profitable.
+Female calves also can be destined for this fate if a farm has more cows than it needs to reproduce their herd, or if market conditions make it especially profitable.
 As dairy breeds are slowly growing and less muscular than beef breeds, it is unprofitable to raise them to adulthood, so they are slaughtered as calves for veal.
-Veal calves were once raised in narrow solitary crates to ensure they get minimal exercise, though this is now more commonly done in group sheds.
+Veal calves were once raised in narrow, solitary crates to ensure they got minimal exercise, though to achieve this end, they are now more commonly raised in group sheds.
 They are given a controlled diet, often low in iron, to ensure their flesh doesn't toughen and become pink.
 Instead of their mother's milk, they are fed on formulas partly composed of whey protein, a waste product from cheese production.
 Veal calves are then slaughtered at ages ranging from just days to, more rarely, a few months old.
-Other calves will be slaughtered for uses such as leather or pet food and other low-grade meat.
+Calves not destined for the veal trade will be slaughtered for uses such as leather or pet food and other low-grade meat.

 If not surplus to milk production requirements, female calves will go on to join their unfortunate mothers in the cycle of suffering and death that results from life as a milk and calf production machine.
-They will endure having their horns removed (debudding) without anaesthetic, mastitis from over-milking, annual pregnancies with calf separation, and lameness from living with over-sized udders that are the result of generations of selective breeding to produce ever more milk.
+They will endure having their horns removed (debudding) without anaesthetic, mastitis from over-milking, annual pregnancies with calf separation, and lameness from living with oversized udders that are the result of generations of selective breeding to produce ever more milk.
 This will all end in transport to a slaughterhouse, often itself an ordeal that involves being starved and dehydrated to make slaughter cleaner.
 It's strange how often people will say, "You don't have to kill cows to get dairy".
 Yet more evidence of the disconnect with the reality of animal farming systems.
-Every cow, beef or dairy, is destined, while still at a young age, for the horrors of slaughter.
-After a life of intensive calf and milk production, cows are killed when their fertility drops and their production becomes less optimal, usually between 4 and 7 years of age.
+Every cow, beef or dairy, is destined, while still relatively young, for the horrors of slaughter.
+After a life of intensive calf and milk production, cows are killed when their fertility drops and their production becomes less optimal, usually between four and seven years of age.
 Left alone, these intelligent animals would live three to five times longer, becoming matriarchs and important members of their communities.

 Dairy's long shadow